zacharyyamaoka/DE3-Audio/docs/_build/html/_sources/intro.rst.txt

 |

-The great advantage in this approach was that data contained features specific to the dummy head we would use in the installation.
+The great advantage in this approach was that the data contained features specific to the dummy head we would use in the installation.
 ITD, IDL and especially the HRTF are greatly affected by the shape of the head, body and the ears.
 The most realistic dataset we could have generated in 3D Tune-In would have utilised the publicly available Kemar HRTF and the real Kemar in the installation.
 Instead we generated a fair amount of synthetic data using the incorrect HRTF, and then fine tuned our model using a large amount of real data recorded on the actually head.
 Such an approach also allowed us the capture room specific reverb features.